eigen-space/codestyle/doc/scripts/README.md

     return anotherValue;
 ```

-h. \[Automated eigenspace/conditions\] Do not use ternary operator when you can do with a logical operator.
+h. \[Automated: eigenspace/conditions\] Do not use ternary operator when you can do with a logical operator.

 ```typescript
     // Bad